Epoxy Garage Floor vs Polyaspartic: An Honest Contractor's Guide

 Why Floortek Chose Polyaspartic (And Why You Should, Too)

-We built Floortek Coatings On a simple promise: to provide the best-performing, longest-lasting floor coating on the market.
-You can learn more.. about us And our mission, but ultimately, it comes down to trust.
+We built Floortek Coatings on a simple promise: to provide the best-performing, longest-lasting floor coating on the market.
+You can learn more about us and our mission, but ultimately, it comes down to trust.

 That's why we invested in Our Coating Products And the extensive training required to install polyaspartic systems correctly.
 The installation is highly technical and requires specialized equipment—it's not a DIY-friendly product.
 That's a good thing.
 It means it's a professional-grade solution that delivers professional-grade results.

-When you see the stunning transformations in our Gallery You're not just seeing a pretty floor.
+When you see the stunning transformations in our Gallery, you're not just seeing a pretty floor.
 You're seeing a floor that will look just as good 20 years from now.

 It’s Not Just for Garages: Upgrade Your Whole Home